 Emergency management requirements

 Updating contact details

 Approved providers must ensure that their provider and service contact details including after hours and emergency contact details are up to date at all times, and especially before the fire season.
 In some districts, the fire season may extend from October to April.

 Emergency contact details include: the name of emergency contact person, landline phone number, mobile phone number and email address.
-Services can update their details online via:
+Services can update their details online via the

 The Department has developed a range of resources to assist education and care services in developing their emergency management plans.
 A Guide to Developing an Emergency Management Plan, an Emergency Management Plan Template for Early Childhood Services and short video tutorials are available at: